 Inadequate caloric intake leads directly to insomnia.

-If you’re lying in bed and unable to sleep — with a history of undereating or hypothyroidism — it’s extremely unlikely you will fall asleep until you get up and eat.
+If you’re lying in bed and unable to sleep — especially with a history of undereating, restrictive dieting, or hypothyroidism — it’s extremely unlikely you will fall asleep until you get up and eat.

 Eating tells the brain “It’s daytime!”

 Therefore, eating early in the day sends proper signals to the brain about when day/night is.

 By contrast, eating late in the day sends the wrong signals about the time of day — and lowers melatonin at night.

 Stay “ahead” of the daily need for calories!
 By 1 pm, the body should already be digesting 2/3 of its calories for the day.

 By 8 pm, 100% of the day’s calories should be eaten.

 Making up for missed breakfast and lunchtime calories in the evening is a circadian trap — and can profoundly impair sleep quality.